JacobBonner/JenkinsTutorial/README.md

 5. The 'Remote root directory' is a directory on the agent that is dedicated to Jenkins.
 In this field, enter the value `/home/vagrant`.
 6. Change the 'Launch method' to 'Launch agents via SSH'.
 Under this field, enter the following:
     - __Host__, which needs to be the private ip address of the jenkins_worker virtual machine.
 If you changed the values of the ip addresses on lines 8 and 9 of `/vagrant/Vagrantfile`, enter the value for `IP_ADDRESS_WORKER`, otherwise enter '192.168.33.11'.
-    - __Credentials__, which we need to add a new credential for.
+    - __Credentials__, which you need to add a new credential for.
 Press the button 'Add' and click the dropdown 'Jenkins'.
 In the popup window:
         - Change 'Kind' to 'SSH Username with private key'.
         - For 'Description' enter 'vagrant ssh key for jenkins worker'.
         - For username, enter 'vagrant'.
         - Under 'Private Key', select 'enter directly', then select 'Add'.
 In the box, paste the private key that you copied in step 2 of the previous section 'Retrieve Private SSH Key from Worker'.
         - Then hit 'Add'.
     - Now select the 'Credentials' dropdown menu and select the new credential you just created.
-    - __Host Key Verification Strategy__, which in this case we can set to 'Non verifying Verification Strategy'.
+    - __Host Key Verification Strategy__, which in this case you can set to 'Non verifying Verification Strategy'.
 7. Finally, hit 'Save'.
 The agent should be launching and successfully connecting soon.
-8. Now you should see a list of the Nodes for the system, which includes 'master' and 'worker' (the one we just created).
+8. Now you should see a list of the Nodes for the system, which includes 'master' and 'worker' (the one you just created).
 Under the 'Name' column in the table, click on the link 'worker'.
 9. On the left side of the screen there is a list of various options.
 Click on the 'Log' button, which will show us the log and launch status of the agent.
 The bottom should say (or soon say) 'Agent successfully connected and online'.
-10. We now have a jenkins worker agent that we can build projects on and distribute work to.
+10. You now have a jenkins worker agent that you can build projects on and distribute work to.

 ### 6.2 - Using Docker Images for Agents